multiversx/mx-docs/docs/developers/meta/sc-meta-cli.md

 Paramameters:
 - `--template`
     - The contract template to clone.
+Available options can be retrieve by using [this](/developers/meta/sc-meta-cli#calling-templates)
     - Required.
 - `--name`
     - The new name the contract is to receive.